bohnmedia/tinytokens/README.md

 ```

 ## Working with containers
 You can use token containers to modify textblocks.
-When you define a callback function with two parameters the token is automatically handled as a token container.
+When you define a callback function with two parameters instead of one the token is automatically handled as a token container.

 ```js
 var inputText = "Have a nice {{strong}}day{{/strong}}.";